CoinPaymentsNet/CoinPaymentsNET.github.io/openapi/paths/invoices/invoice-description.md

 6. Buyer enters their email for potential refunds, selects the currency for payment.
 7. The buyer is presented with a payment address, total amount of cryptocurrency to-be-deposited, and a timer within which the transaction has to be completed.
-8. At the same time currency of payment is reflected in the transaction details of the payment in the merhant's transaction history.
+8. At the same time currency of payment is reflected in the transaction details of the payment in the merchant's transaction history.
 9. Additionally, if the merchant has [webhooks](/#tag/Webhooks-API) set-up, CoinPayments will be sending invoice payment notifications for each status change thereof (e.g. invoiceCreated, invoicePending, invoicePaid, invoiceCompleted, invoiceCancelled, invoiceTimedOut).

-**Payment Flow for Integrated Checkout with White Labeling**
+## Payment Flow for Integrated Checkout with White Labeling

 Let us consider a case where you have an online shop and you want to accept payment for goods in cryptocurrency.
 With CoinPayments API you will be able to allow buyers to request goods and pay with the cryptocurrency all at your website